An Old Approach from Ancient Rome

 More than two millennia later, disposable take out containers are taken for granted, an most people don’t think twice about the resources needed to make, deliver and dispose of them.
 Some restaurateurs and entrepreneurs are trying to change that.
 The East Bay Express recently ran a piece by Food Editor Luke Tsai on several attempts to reduce restaurant waste by swapping disposable take-out containers for reusable ones.

 One restaurant profiled in the article is following what you could call the ‘captured container,’ meaning that the container is only useable at one institution.
 In this article, the example is West Berkeley’s Standard Fare, which offers a high quality ceramic container for take-away.
 It’s only returnable at Standard fare (and you’ll incur a hefty $45 fee if you break one or don’t return it in a reasonable time).
-You will see a variation on this approach at Mission Heirloom (Berkeley) and the Local Butcher Shop (Berkeley), where they only accept the containers that came from their shop.
+You will see a variation on this approach at the Local Butcher Shop (Berkeley), where they sell stocks and other prepared foods in glass jars that come with a $1 deposit.

 The second approach is a more widespread offering – what you might call the ‘networked container’ – is the GO Box, a waste reduction project started in Portland in 2011.
 It’s fairly simple, nearly as simple as one could imagine.
 Vendors sign up for a supply of boxes.
 Customers sign up for a membership (and pay an annual fee) and then are allowed to ‘check out’ the boxes at member restaurants using a physical or virtual token.
 When the box is dropped off at a depository (which might not be the place where it was picked up), a new token is received.

-GO Box costs customers $19 per year in Portland and $29 per year in the Bay Area.
+GO Box charges annual subscription fees, with levels that allow you to borrow different numbers of boxes simultaneously (e.g., pay $X for 1 box at a time, $X + $3 for 3 boxes, etc.).
 This, in my opinion, is a major shortcoming, as it requires a year-long financial commitment to a relatively small network of restaurants.
 What if you lose interest in the restaurants in the network?
-It would work better if the restaurants footed the operating costs, but that might not be practical because of start-up expenses, even though GO Box claims that the service can be cheaper for restaurants than standard single-use or compostable packaging.
+Perhaps it would work better if the restaurants footed the operating costs, but that might not be practical because of start-up expenses, even though GO Box claims that the service can be cheaper for restaurants than standard single-use or compostable packaging.

 GO Box is designed to comply with health regulations that don’t allow customer-provided containers (i.e., fresh take-out orders).
 For leftovers after a restaurant meal, the rules don’t apply and there is a simpler and cost-free approach that I strive to use when I go out to eat (and manage to do so about 75% of the time): bring my own containers for leftovers.
 At the end of each course, I transfer the remainders to the container and set them aside (tip: if the dish is rice and something, put the something on the bottom and the rice on the top; this way you can simply tip the container onto a plate and it’s ready for reheating).